Meet the iCub

 Low level control is provided on board by a PC104 card with dual Intel Core 2 Duo 2.16MHz processors.
 Data transfer to/from the robot is via a Gbit/s Ethernet port.

-The iCub is being used within the IM-CLeVeR project to investigate developmental learning processes.
+The iCub was successfully used within the IM-CLeVeR project to investigate developmental learning processes.

 Development in the human infant is restricted by a series of constraints, which restrain the infant's action repertoire and sensing capabilities.
 Initially, these constraints reduce the perceived complexity of the environment and limit interaction, providing a scaffold that helps the infant to make sense of the world.
 As the infant learns, these constraints are then gradually eased or lifted, allowing the infant to advance into a new stage of development.

-We are investigating these ideas of staged development to build a robotic learning architecture in which sensorimotor competence grows cumulatively.
+The research investigated these ideas of staged development and led to an efficient robotic learning architecture in which sensorimotor competence grows cumulatively.